Appeals

 What is an Appeal?

 - Items that affect value are incorrect on your property record.
-You have an unfinished basement, not finished.
+For example, you have an unfinished basement, not finished.
 You have a carport, not a garage.
-Your home has 1,600, not 2,000 square feet
+Your home has 1,600, not 2,000 square feet.

-- The estimated market value is too high.
-You have evidence that similar properties have sold for less than the estimated market value of your property
+- The estimated market value is too high and you have evidence that similar properties have sold for less than the estimated market value of your property

-- If the Assessor’s record of acreage or square footage of land is incorrect, an appeal should be filed
+- The Assessor's record of acreage or square footage of land is incorrect

 If you think your value is correct, but your taxes are too high, this is an issue you must take up with the officials who determine budgets for each taxing authority.
 Taxes cannot be protested through the Assessor’s office.
 For more information, visit the Taxing Districts page of our website.